-Children/Young person name: Children/Young person name: ----------------------------- ---------------- -------- -------
+Children/Young person name: -----------------------------

 Signed: Date: --------- ------- --

 INFORMATION AND COMMUNICATIONS TECHNOLOGY (ICT) AND SOCIAL MEDIA

 Technology advances extremely quickly, meaning ways in which we communicate and receive and absorb information are changing all the time.
 This provides a great opportunity for organisations to promote their activities and communicate easily with members.
 But it can also put children and young people at considerable risk, which is why safeguards must be put in place.